-This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the Prospectus dated February 1, 2023, of the above funds (each a "Fund" and collectively the "Funds"), each a series of Investment Managers Series Trust II (the "Trust").
+This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the Prospectus dated July 31, 2024, of the above funds (each a "Fund" and collectively the "Funds"), each a series of Investment Managers Series Trust II (the "Trust").
 AXS Investments LLC (the "Advisor") is the investment advisor to the Funds.
+Set forth below is a table of the sub-advisors (each a "Sub-Advisor" and together the "Sub-Advisors") of the sub-advised Funds.